The Accidental Prime Minister (film)

-The Accidental Prime Minister is a 2019 Indian Hindi-language film directed by Vijay Ratnakar Gutte and written by Mayank Tewari, based on the 2014 memoir of the same name by Sanjaya Baru.
+The Accidental Prime Minister is a 2019 Indian Hindi-language propaganda film directed by Vijay Ratnakar Gutte and written by Mayank Tewari, based on the 2014 memoir of the same name by Sanjaya Baru.
 It was produced by the Bohra Bros under Rudra Production (UK), in association with Jayantilal Gada under the banner of Pen India Limited.
-It stars Anupam Kher as Dr. Manmohan Singh, the 13th Prime Minister of India from 2004 to 2014 under the United Progressive Alliance.
+It stars Anupam Kher as Dr. Manmohan Singh, the 13th Prime Minister of India from 2004 to 2014 under the Indian National Congress-led United Progressive Alliance.

 The film was released on 11 January 2019.
-It earned a moderate opening of 4.5 crore at the box office on its first day and 22.65 crore overall at the box office.

 Plot

-Based on the memoir by Indian policy analyst Sanjaya Baru, The Accidental Prime Minister explores the tenure of Manmohan Singh as the Prime Minister of India, and the interference of the Congress Party in contradicting his decisions during his first tenure.
-The movie details how Singh fell victim to the Indian National Congress's "dynastic approach".
-The movie highlights how Manmohan Singh was constantly ignored by the Congress to maintain turf for Rahul Gandhi, the son of Sonia Gandhi.
+Based on the memoir The Accidental Prime Minister by Indian policy analyst Sanjaya Baru, the film explores the tenure of Manmohan Singh as the prime minister of India, and the interference of the Indian National Congress in contradicting his decisions during his first tenure.
+It details how Singh fell victim to the Indian National Congress's "dynastic approach" and highlights how Manmohan Singh was constantly ignored by the Congress to maintain turf for Rahul Gandhi, the son of Sonia Gandhi.